chetan-shah-AI/movie-recommendation-platform/README.md

 A production-oriented Movie Recommendation System that delivers personalized movie suggestions using collaborative filtering (Matrix Factorization - SVD), with optional hybrid and LLM-enhanced capabilities.

 The system is designed as a **modular, observable, and scalable ML service**, supporting full lifecycle workflows from data ingestion → model training → inference → monitoring.
-It includes advanced observability (OpenTelemetry, Prometheus, Grafana) and optional AI features like explanation generation via LLMs.
+It includes advanced observability (Langfuse) and optional AI features like explanation generation via LLMs.

 ---